heutelbeck/sapl-extensions/sapl-axon/README.md

 ### Securing the Query Side

-The ```@QueryHandler``` methods can be sucrued simmilarly to the command side by adding SAPL annotations.
-However, for the query side there are four different types of PEPs which correspond to different annotations.
-Also these annotations behave different, if the query is a normal or a subscription query.
+The ```@QueryHandler``` methods can be secured similarly to the command side by adding SAPL annotations.
+However, for the query side, there are four different types of PEPs.
+Each PEP type corresponds to different annotations.
+Also, these annotations behave differently if the query is a normal or a subscription query.

 #### Security Annoatrions and Non-Subscription Queries

-- ```@PreHandleEnforce```: Established a PEP which constructs the authorization subscription and gets a decision *before* invoking the ```@QueryHandler``` method.
+- ```@PreHandleEnforce```: Established a PEP that constructs the authorization subscription and gets a decision *before* invoking the ```@QueryHandler``` method.
-- ```@PostHandleEnforce```: Established a PEP which constructs the authorization subscription and gets a decision *after* invoking the ```@QueryHandler``` method.
-This annotation can be used, if the query result is required to construct the authorization subscription.
-The query result is made available as ```#queryResult``` for SpEL expression in the annotaiton.
+- ```@PostHandleEnforce```: Established a PEP that constructs the authorization subscription and gets a decision *after* invoking the ```@QueryHandler``` method.
+Developers can use this annotation if the query result is required to construct the authorization subscription.
+The query result is available as ```#queryResult``` for SpEL expression in the annotation.
 - ```@EnforceDropUpdatesWhileDenied```: An annotation typically used for subscription queries.
-Falls back to the behavior of ```@PreHandleEnforce``` if it encounters a non-subscription query at runtime.
+It falls back to the behavior of ```@PreHandleEnforce``` if it encounters a non-subscription query at runtime.
 - ```@EnforceRecoverableUpdatesIfDenied```: An annotation typically used for subscription queries.
-Falls back to the behavior of ```@PreHandleEnforce``` if it encounters a non-subscription query at runtime.
+It falls back to the behavior of ```@PreHandleEnforce``` if it encounters a non-subscription query at runtime.

 ### Security Annotations and Subscription Queries

-- ```@PreHandleEnforce```: Established a PEP which constructs the authorization subscription and gets a decision *before* invoking the ```@QueryHandler``` method for the initial query result.
-If the inital decision of the PDP is *not* ```PERMIT```, access is denied to both the initial result and the updates.
-If the initial decision  is ```PERMIT```, the initial result is delivered and updates are staring to be delivered until a first decision implying ```DENY``` is sent by the PDP.
-Then updates are stopped and the query is terminated.
+- ```@PreHandleEnforce```: Established a PEP that constructs the authorization subscription and gets a decision *before* invoking the ```@QueryHandler``` method for the initial query result.
+If the initial decision of the PDP is *not* ```PERMIT```, access is denied to both the initial result and the updates.
+If the initial decision is ```PERMIT```, the initial result is delivered, and updates are starting to deliver until a first decision implying ```DENY``` is sent by the PDP.
+Then updates are stopped, and the PEP terminates the query.
-- ```@PostHandleEnforce```: The post invocation idea does not translate well to subscription queries.
-Access is denied by default.
-It is suggested to have dedicated queries for subscription ans non-subscription queries if such different PEPs must be implemented.
+- ```@PostHandleEnforce```: The post invocation idea does not translate well to subscription queries, and access is denied by default.
+We suggest having dedicated queries for subscription and non-subscription queries if the domain requires different PEPs for the different types of queries.
-- ```@EnforceDropUpdatesWhileDenied```: This annotation will not deliver and drop updates when the last known decision is implying ```DENY``` but it will not cancel the query.
-It will resume sending updates when a new ```PERMIT```decision is sent by the PDP.
+- ```@EnforceDropUpdatesWhileDenied```: This annotation will not deliver and drop updates when the last known decision is implying ```DENY```, but it will not cancel the query.
+It will resume sending updates when the PDP sends a new ```PERMIT```decision.
-- ```@EnforceRecoverableUpdatesIfDenied```: This annotation will not deliver and drop updates when the last known decision is implying ```DENY``` but it will not cancel the query.
-It will resume sending updates when a new ```PERMIT```decision is sent by the PDP.
-Additionally, the fact that access is denied wil be sent to the client that it is aware of this facr.
+- ```@EnforceRecoverableUpdatesIfDenied```: This annotation will not deliver and drop updates when the last known decision is implying ```DENY```, but it will not cancel the query.
+It will resume sending updates when the PDP sends a new ```PERMIT```decision.
+Additionally, the fact that access is denied will be sent to the client that it is aware of this fact.
 This PEP requires the use of the ```SaplQueryGateway``` to send recoverable queries.

-The first three PEPs are straight forward and the subscription can be customized using SpEL in the same way as for queries.
-For the ```@EnforceRecoverableUpdatesIfDenied``` the client application has to do a dew more steps to be able to react on access denied events in the update stream.
-As Axon terminates a subscription query, whenever an exception is sent, the updates have to be wrapped in a dedicated event and be unwrapped at the client side.
-Also, the client side has to explicitly signal to the query handling side that the updates must be wrapped.
+The first three PEPs are straightforward forward, and the subscription can be customized using SpEL in the same way as for queries.
+For the ```@EnforceRecoverableUpdatesIfDenied```, the client application has to do a few more steps to react on access denied events in the update stream.
+As Axon terminates a subscription query, whenever it sends an exception in a subscription query response, the updates have to be wrapped in a dedicated event and be unwrapped at the client side.
+Also, the client side has to explicitly signal to the query handling side that PEP must wrap the updates.

-To do so, the query is sent via tha the ```SaplQueryGateway``` which signals the request to the query sinde and unwraps the updates transparently for the client.
-The client now can to decide to continue to stay subcribed by using ```onErrorContinue``` on the update ```FLux```.
+To do so, the client sends the query via the ```SaplQueryGateway```, which signals the request to the query sinde and unwraps the updates transparently for the client.
+The client now can decide to continue to stay subscribed by using ```onErrorContinue``` on the update ```FLux```.

 ```java
   @Autowired